Chart Color Schemes

 AreaSearch analysis of residential development drivers sees White Rock recording a relatively average level of approval activity when compared to local markets analysed countrywide

 White Rock has averaged approximately 24 new dwelling approvals annually over the past five financial years, totalling 120 homes.
-As of FY-26 so far, 15 approvals have been recorded.
-On average, each dwelling has accommodated around 2.3 new residents per year between FY-21 and FY-25.
-The average construction cost value for these dwellings was approximately $337,000, aligning with broader regional development trends.
+As of FY-26 so far, 22 approvals have been recorded.
+Each year, an average of 2.3 new residents per dwelling has been observed between FY-21 and FY-25, reflecting robust demand that supports property values.
+New homes are being built at an average expected construction cost value of $337,000, aligning with broader regional development trends.

-This financial year has seen $635,000 in commercial approvals registered, indicating the area's residential nature.
-Compared to the rest of Queensland, White Rock has experienced slightly more development, at 35.0% above the regional average per person over the past five years.
-This increased activity supports existing property values while maintaining good buyer choice.
+In this financial year, $635,000 in commercial approvals have been registered, indicating the area's residential nature.
+Relative to the rest of Queensland, White Rock has shown slightly more development activity, with 35.0% above the regional average per person over the five-year period, maintaining good buyer choice while supporting existing property values.
 However, development activity has moderated in recent periods.
+New development consists of 52.0% detached dwellings and 48.0% attached dwellings, marking a significant shift from existing housing patterns, which are currently 74.0% houses.

 Frequently Asked Questions - Development